Skip to main content

 Feature Attributes

-Allow Feature Selection: Determines if SensibleAI Forecast is able to choose whether the feature should be included based on feature impact
+• Allow Feature Selection - Determines if SensibleAI Forecast is able to choose whether the feature should be included based on the importance of the feature, based on a series of feature selection algorithms.

-Allow Feature Engineering: Determines if SensibleAI Forecast is permitted to automatically transform your existing features into new forms that may be more predictive for the model.
+• Allow Feature Engineering - Determines if SensibleAI Forecast is permitted to automatically transform your existing features into new forms that may be more predictive for the model.
 For example, SensibleAI Forecast might create interaction terms between features, generate polynomial features, or apply normalization or scaling to better capture the relationships within the data.
-In addition, since the dataset includes a date feature, SensibleAI Forecast automatically creates additional features: day of the week, month, and whether a date falls on a weekend or a holiday.
+In addition, since the dataset includes a date feature, SensibleAI Forecast automatically creates additional features including day of the week, month, and whether it is the start of a month.
 These derived features can improve the model’s ability to forecast by providing more granular information.

-Known In Advance: A "Known in Advance" feature is data that you have before the forecasted period begins.
+• Known In Advance - A "Known in Advance" feature is data that you have during the forecast period before the forecasted period begins.
 Examples include scheduled promotions, planned price changes, or seasonal events like holidays.
 Since these events are predetermined, they can be used to inform the forecasting model about expected variations in the target.
 When you mark a feature as "Known in Advance," SensibleAI Forecast understands that this feature should be used to inform the model during training for any future periods where actual outcomes are not yet available.
 For example, if you're forecasting sales for the next month, and you know there will be a promotional discount, that information (the discount) is fed into the model as a predictive input, helping the model to anticipate the impact of the promotion on sales.

 Known in Advance Example